-Join Jan Kabili for an in-depth discussion in this video Why use Lightroom and Elements together?, part of Using Lightroom and Photoshop Elements Together.
+Join Jan Kabili for an in-depth discussion in this video Why use Lightroom and Elements together?, part of Lightroom and Photoshop Elements: Integration.

 - Before we look at how to use Lightroom and Elements together, it's important to understand why to use Lightroom and Elements together.
 If you're a Lightroom user or you're thinking about switching to Lightroom, you probably know that Lightroom is a nearly complete solution for photographers, but Lightroom can't do everything you may need as a photographer, or as a creative person who uses photographs in your work.
 Using Lightroom and Elements together gives you broader capabilities than Lightroom alone will give you when it comes to enhancing and being creative with your photos as you'll see throughout this course.